ptitSeb/box64/docs/USAGE.md

 Dynarec print the missing opcodes
 * 0 : not print the missing opcode (Default, unless DYNAREC_LOG>=1 or DYNAREC_DUMP>=1 is used)
 * 1 : Will print the missing opcodes
+* 2 : Will print the fallback to scalar opcodes (only valid on RISC-V)

 #### BOX64_SSE_FLUSHTO0 *
 Handling of SSE Flush to 0 flags